OpenSourceEconomics/econ-project-templates/docs/src/r_waf.rst

       * A signature roughly is a sufficient statistic for file contents.
       * Minimal rebuilds are a huge speed gain compared to a *master-script*.
-      * These gains are large enought to make projects break or succeed.
+      * These gains are large enough to make projects break or succeed.

 We have just touched upon the tip of the iceberg here; Waf has many more goodies to offer.
-The Waf book :cite:`Nagy17` is an excellent source -- you just need to get used to the programmer jargon a little bit and develop a feeling for its background in building software.
+The Waf book :cite:`Nagy2019` is an excellent source -- you just need to get used to the programmer jargon a little bit and develop a feeling for its background in building software.